-Working with Learning Management Systems (WINDOWS ONLY)
+Working with Learning Management Systems

-The ExamView Assessment Suite works with Learning Management Systems (LMS) including ANGEL, Blackboard and WebCT (Campus Edition and Vista).
-Tests and question banks can either be published directly to or exported to a file format that can be uploaded to these LMS.
+The ExamView Assessment Suite works with Learning Management Systems (LMS) including ANGEL, Blackboard and WebCT.
+Tests and question banks can either be published directly or exported to a file format that can be uploaded to these LMS.